PagillaFramework/PagillaCore/README.md

 </html>
 ```

-All you need to do is to run you app:
+All you need to do is to run you app in your `index.php` file:
 ```injectablephp
 <?php